Untangling the complexity of gifting to family

 Clear and consistent approaches to distributions that create stability in the family system are often a helpful way to manage unintended consequences.
 We have found in families that authoritative parenting with older children (including adults) is often best served by entering into coherent and comprehensive family policies.5 Ideally, the process begins when children are younger by setting boundaries, having expectations and providing support.
 As children grow up, it is important for them to learn to self-regulate and for parents to engage in ways that promote, rather than smother, adult independence.

-When children are old enough, family policies or agreements can address a number of different types of transfers.
+Family policies or agreements can address a number of different types of transfers.
 In designing policies, families often find it useful to reflect on their own past behavior and design new ways to play the game.
-For example, after impulsively agreeing to a loan request from a household employee, one family stipulated a 48-hour waiting period before responding to future gift and loan requests.
+For example, after Impulsively agreeing to a loan request from a household employee, one family stipulated a 48-hour waiting period before responding to future gift and loan requests.
 Another family established that requests during holidays were off-limits.
 In developing and implementing policies, it is important to set intent before the next requested distribution and to apply established policies consistently.

-As mentioned, our premise here is that financial transactions within the family should enhance the lives of individuals and support healthy family dynamics.
-We identified seven broad categories of financial events that typically occur in families.6 While we touch on each category, we will explore only one in detail.
+Our foundational premise is that financial transactions within the family should enhance the lives of individuals and support healthy family dynamics.
+We have identified seven broad categories of financial events that typically occur in families.6 While we touch on each category, we will explore only one in detail.
 We do so because we have seen its effectiveness and because it highlights the various complexities of financial events.
 The categories are:

 Financial transactions within the family should enhance the lives of individuals and support healthy family dynamics.

-Earnings reflect a fair exchange at fair market value.
+Earnings reflect a fair exchange at fair market value; here the child works to earn money.
 Through earning, a family member can build confidence, competence, and capability and understanding of the value of a dollar.
 This may include payment for extra yard work (separate from existing chores) or working in the family business.7

 Families that make loans requiring no repayment send mixed messages.
 While from a legal point of view, it may be necessary to structure a note to effect a gift, creating an environment in which loans do not have to be repaid is a dangerous game.
 Loans must have teeth to work.
 Failure to repay must engender consequences.
 One family policy stated a limit of one outstanding loan at a time.
 Loans should be reserved for important situations and be promptly repaid to ensure the availability of future loans.*